 Abstract.
-The NP-hard COLORFUL COMPONENTS problem is a graph partitioning problem on vertex-colored graphs.
-We identify a new application of COLORFUL COMPONENTS in the correction of Wikipedia interlanguage links, and describe and compare several exact and heuristic approaches.
-In particular, we devise two ILP formulations, one based on a HITTING SET and the one based on a CLIQUE PARTITION formulation.
-Furthermore, we use the recently proposed implicit hitting set framework [Karp, JCSS 2011, Chandrasekaran et al., SODA 2011] to solve COLORFUL COMPONENTS.
-Finally, we study a move-based and a merge-based heuristic for COLORFUL COMPONENTS.
-Our approach can solve the COLORFUL COMPONENTS model of Wikipedia link correction optimally; while the CLIQUE PARTITION-based ILP outperforms the other two approaches, the implicit hitting set is a simple approach that delivers competitive results.
+The NP-hard Colorful Components problem is a graph partitioning problem on vertex-colored graphs.
+We identify a new application of Colorful Components in the correction of Wikipedia interlanguage links, and describe and compare three exact and two heuristic approaches.
+In particular, we devise two ILP formulations, one based on Hitting Set and one based on Clique Partition.
+Furthermore, we use the recently proposed implicit hitting set framework [Karp, JCSS 2011, Chandrasekaran et al., SODA 2011] to solve Colorful Components.
+Finally, we study a move-based and a merge-based heuristic for Colorful Components.
+We can optimally solve Colorful Components for Wikipedia link correction data; while the Clique Partition-based ILP outperforms the other two exact approaches, the implicit hitting set is a simple and competitive alternative.
 The merge-based heuristic is very accurate and outperforms the move-based one.
+The above results for Wikipedia data are confirmed by experiments with synthetic instances.